carmelo343/flower-dl/README.md

 # flower-dl

-Python script that downloads all flower images from https://www.atozflowers.com/
+Python script that downloads all flower images from https://www.atozflowers.com/ <br/>
+Images are well suited to be used as a dataset for machine learning models.

 #### Setup using pipenv:
 - `pipenv shell` to create virtual environment